zhangzibin/deep-skip-thoughts/README.md

 # deep-skip-thoughts

-This is an Torch implementation of [Skip-Thought Vectors](http://arxiv.org/abs/1506.06726).
+This is an brutal Torch implementation of [Skip-Thought Vectors](http://arxiv.org/abs/1506.06726).
 The original implementation is [here](https://github.com/ryankiros/skip-thoughts).
 You may read the paper for more details.

-Most of the code is borrowed from [Andrej Karpathy's Char-Rnn](https://github.com/karpathy/char-rnn).
-Thanks for Andrej.

 My implementation is different from Ryan Kiros's at some point such as the optimizer but the main architecture is the same.
 Mutil-layer is supported for better result.
 I'm still working on this project.
 There may be some problems in my code and it's result haven't be tested by now.
 But you can try this bleeding-edge version if you wish.

+By the way, the code is boring and lengthy because I define five small modules and concate them together.
+One embedding layer and four RNNs are trained seperately in similar manner.
+If the code works well, I may rewrite it in better style. lol.

+Most of the code is borrowed from [Andrej Karpathy's Char-Rnn](https://github.com/karpathy/char-rnn).
+Thanks for Andrej.

 ## TODO

+Debug and test the results.

+Multi-threads support for pair RNN such as prev/next.

 More concise code.

-Multi-threads support for pair RNN such as prev/next.

-More optimizers such as rmsprop.

 And so on.